mwasfy/gale/README.md

 Repository structure
 ----------------------------

-*apps: This directory includes the host code (C++) and OpenCL kernels for four graph applications
+`apps`: This directory includes the host code (C++) and OpenCL kernels for four graph applications

-*graph_parser: This directory includes C++ code to parse graph data-set input.
+`graph_parser`: This directory includes C++ code to parse graph data-set input.
 Different sparse storage formats are used (CSR,COO,...), as well as the ability to transform a graph storage datastructures from format to another (CSR,COO,ELL)

 Compilation and Run instructions